Icinga/icinga2/doc/11-icinga2-client.md

 for CSR Auto-Signing
 * Bind host/port for the Api feature (optional)

+Besides the configuration changes, the setup wizard offers you to install the included NSClient++ package.

-Once install is done, Icinga 2 is automatically started as a Windows service.
+Once install and configuration is done, Icinga 2 is automatically started as a Windows service.
+Running Icinga 2 again from the Start menu will allow you to change the settings from the the first setup wizard run.
+Please keep in mind that you can change all those settings within the configuration file and on the commandline.

 The Icinga 2 configuration is located inside the installation path and can be edited with your favorite editor.